White houses with tile roofs, Cusco, Peru

 We learnt so much from chef and teacher Jesus at Cusco Culinary!

-12. Rafting
+12. Go Rafting

 Whitewater rafting trips are available in the nearby Sacred Valley.
 Group trips are a fun way to meet others in the city and most groups will end the day with a slideshow of the best photos from the trip at one of Cusco’s many bars!

-Vinicunca Rainbow Mountain is a hugely famous tourist attraction outside of Cusco.
-However, with increased visitor numbers, it could be fair to say that the colourful mountain is now simply too popular for a lot of backpackers wanting to get off the beaten track.
-To make sure you don’t miss out on this natural marvel and also to get a chance this landscape without crowds of people, head to the ‘Alternative’ Rainbow Mountain.
-Palccoyo (or Palcoyo) is a much less visited mountain in the Rainbow Mountain range and offers a more exclusive experience for visitors.
+To make sure you don’t miss out on this natural marvel and also to get a chance to experience this landscape without crowds of people, head to the ‘Alternative’ Rainbow Mountain.
+Palccoyo (or Palcoyo) is a much less visited mountain in the Rainbow Mountain range and offers a less hectic experience for visitors.
+Read more about Palcoyo Rainbow Mountain and book your trip here.

 'Alternative' Rainbow Mountain